skiphansen/dmitrygr-einkTags/docs/Chroma.md

 1. P1.4 is connected to R3 on issue 8 Chroma 29s with a note in the silkscreen which says "fit on Chroma".
 The resistor was NOT populated.
 The other end of R3 goes to EPD pin 2 GDR which is N-Channel FET gate drive control.
-Since P1.4 is SPI0's MISO it is not possible to read data from the EDP on this board rev.
+Since P1.4 is SPI0's MISO it is not possible to read data from the EPD on this board rev.
 <br><br>
 P1.4 appears to be N/C on issue 9 Chroma 29s and the silkscreen note "fit on Chroma" is not present.